Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Together we stand, as the world moves on.

 **Bridge:**
-Through the storms and silent cries,
+Through storms and silent cries,
-We find the strength to unify.
+We gather strength to unify.
 Hand in hand, we'll rise above,
 Echoes bound by hope and love.